 Envirobuild’s range of products often attracts a lot of traffic from browsing users looking for ideas.
-Our strategy was to use search query data and audience insights to monitor user intent and hone in on those users most likely to convert, through:
+Our Paid Media strategy was to use search query data and audience insights to monitor user intent and hone in on those users most likely to convert, through:

 Search Query Filtering

 - In both search and shopping, we segmented campaigns by searches of different intent.
 These included brand, product types, and also ‘question’ searches (such as “what is composite decking?”).

 - We implemented a SKAG structure in the search campaigns to allow better management of bids based on search query intent.